We’re glad you’re here.

 Thank you for being part of the Odyssey House community.
 We hope you enjoy exploring our story.

-Check out our June training calendar
+Check out October’s training calendar

 Odyssey House provides ongoing training for social workers, mental health professionals, and substance abuse counselors.
 The topics range from training on evidence-based practices to those with an administrative focus.
 We offer courses approved by the NYSED Office of...